Blakesands/CH32V003/README.md

 # Code for the RISC-V WCH CH32V003 by https://radicalbakers.org/green-dragon-maker-space

 This code drives WS2812B LEDs, Digipots, MOSFETs etc..
 It's been a learning curve.
 I have been coding for Arduino at a very basic level since 2019.
 I require basic functions from microcontrollers.
 I am from Yorkshire.
 Enter the 10p microcontroller...
-(20-pins=20p 8-pins=10p in 2023)
+(20-pins=20p 8-pins=10p in 2023).
 The trade-off for muchos cheapness is menos libraries.
 Here are a few code snippets i hope will help other hobbyists get going with these V.Cheap MCUs.
-The example code and manuals are really good and can be found at https://github.com/openwch/ch32v003

 These files were developed in WCH's IDE Mounriver Studio (Mooóóoon River!).
-You can buy the chips and the programmer from the WCH outlet on Aliexpress
+The example code and manuals can be found at https://github.com/openwch/ch32v003 Also there is CNLohr's alternative to the WCH HAL. https://github.com/cnlohr/ch32fun And these chips can now be programmed with the Arduino IDE!

 The 8 pin version of this CH32V003 MCU is the J4M6.
 To program it you need the WCH Link-E programmer.
-It needs only 3 lines connecting. + voltage, - voltage and SWIO that goes to pin 8 on the IC
+It needs only 3 lines connecting. + voltage, - voltage and SWIO that goes to pin 8 on the IC.
+You can buy the chips and the programmer from the WCH outlet on Aliexpress.

 # Charlieplexing 30 LEDs with 6 pins on the CH32V003 J4M6